Home

 -

-if the child is conscious.
+Tell the call-taker if the child is conscious.

 -

-this address, and your contact telephone number.
+route leading to this address, and your contact telephone number.

 -

-phone until the call-taker had no further question.
-Do not rush.
+Do not hang up the phone until the call-taker had no further question.
+Do

 CONCLUSION

-could not be completely avoided, but its occurrence could be prevented.
-To
+avoided, but its occurrence could be prevented.
+To prevent accident to children,

-prevent accident to children, adults should pay more attention to home safety.
+adults should pay more attention to home safety.
+They should also clear any

-They should also clear any hidden “hazards” at home and teach children about
+hidden “hazards” at home and teach children about safety.
+If accidents happen,

-safety.
-If accidents happen, stay calm and call for help immediately.
+stay calm and call for help immediately.